 CIA was informally requested, more than two years ago, to use its contacts to pursue certain records related to Oswald that were orally described to CIA.
-The Review Board believed that, for reasons of security classification of information, it was effectively precluded from making such inquiries on its own.
-After waiting two years, the Review Board was informed by CIA that it should make an initial inquiry through standard channels, and that CIA would pursue the information after the official request had been made.
-It would have been helpful if CIA had told the Review Board of this position, inasmuch as an official request had been made long ago by the Review Board.
-A copy of the Review Board's official request is being transmitted to CIA under separate cover.
+The Review Board believed that, for reasons of security classification of information, it would be appropriate for CIA to make the initial inquiries rather than the Review Board.
+Under separate cover, we are providing documentation of the action the Review Board has taken to further this request.